Carbapenem-resistant enterobacteriaceae: Risk factors

 People most likely to acquire carbapenem-resistant bacteria are those already receiving medical attention.
 In a study carried out at Sheba medical center, there was a trend toward worse Charleson Comorbidity scores in patients who acquired CRKP during ICU stay.
 Those at highest risk are patients receiving an organ or stem cell implantation, use of mechanical ventilation, or have to have an extended stay in the hospital along with exposure to antimicrobials.
 A study performed in Singapore, on the acquisition of ertapenem-resistant Enterobacteriaceae to the acquisition of CRE. revealed that exposure to antibiotics, especially fluoroquinolones and previous hospitalization dramatically increased the risk of acquisition carbapenem-resistant bacteria.
 This study found that carbapenem-resistant acquisition has a significantly higher mortality rate and poorer clinical response compared to that of the ertapenem-resistance acquisition.

 Bacteruria (also known as urinary tract infection) caused by CRKp and CSKp have similar risk factors.
 These include prior antibiotic use, admittance to an ICU, use of a permanent urinary catheter, and previous invasive procedures or operations.
 A retrospective study of patients with CRKp and CSKp infection asserted that the use of cephalosporins (a class of β-lactam antibiotics) used before invasive procedures was higher in patients with CRKp infection, suggesting that it is a risk factor.

 In a three-year study, the prevalence of CRE was shown to be proportional to the lengths of stays of the patients in those hospitals.
-Policies regarding contact precaution for patients infected or colonized by Gram-negative pathogens were also observed in hospitals reporting decreases in CRE prevalence.
+Policies regarding contact precaution for patients infected or colonized by gram-negative pathogens were also observed in hospitals reporting decreases in CRE prevalence.

 One case study showed that patients with a compromised immune response are especially susceptible to both CRE exposure and infection.
 In one study, an elderly patient with acute lymphoblastic leukemia being treated in a long-term care facility contracted a CRE infection.
 Her age and condition, combined with her environment and regulation by a catheter and mechanical ventilation, all contributed to a higher susceptibility.
-This highlights the importance of finding the source of the bacteria, as members of this class of patients are at continued risk for infection.
-Infection control and prevention of CRE should be the main focus in managing patients at high risk.